“He is a barrister of considerable judgement, maturity and conscientiousness.”

 Cases and Work of Note

-- GMC v Jagjivan MPT cleared of sexual motivation now the first GMC appeal to the Admin Court listed in 2017
+- GMC v Jagjivan MPT EWHC 1247 (Admin) the first GMC appeal to the Admin Court

-- GMC v Lawton MPT cleared of rape
+- GMC v Lawton MPT surgeon cleared of rape

 - R v Momoh £3 million solicitors conveyancing fraud resulting in confiscation order of £500,000 in respect of “hidden assets”.